Michel Tremblay

 4. Don't forget the headgear

 Cover your head.
 Indeed, this point is very important.
 The thermal loss during the summer season is evaluated at +/- 10% by the latter.
-While during the cold season, accentuated by the insulation of the body, will be increased to 25/30%.
+During the cold season, the body's insulation will be increased to 25/30%.
 So, let's protect the coconut!
 The same goes for the extremities.

-Apply this multi-layer technique and you will be able to enjoy your winter outings to the maximum.
+Apply this layering technique and you will be able to enjoy your winter outings to the maximum.
 They will only be better!

 Written by :